tjordanchat/weather-station/README.md

       http://192.168.0.1:8000/current.html or new.html

 on the device.
 On the server I serve this applcation by running:

-	nohup python -m SimpleHTTPServer 8000 &

-in the root directory of this project.

 You don't need to us port 8000.
 You can use any port